The Homecoming Queen's Got a Gun

 "The Homecoming Queen's Got a Gun" is a song by American singer–comedian Julie Brown.
 It appeared as the B-side to her 1983 single "I Like 'em Big and Stupid".
 Brown's satire of valley girl culture also parodies 1950s–1960s "teen tragedy" songs.

 Description

-The song and its music video, directed by Tom Daley, begins as a satire of a 1950s doo-wop song, recounting the homecoming dance in which her best friend, Debi, is crowned queen.
-Once that happens, the tone changes to 1980s synthpop as Debi unexpectedly pulls out a weapon and begins indiscriminately killing classmates and teachers at the parade (the singer, in keeping with the Valley Girl stereotype of being oblivious and self-absorbed, shows remarkable lack of sympathy for the deaths of the entire glee club and the math teacher).
-In the end, the police fire a warning shot at Debi, which strikes her behind the ear and fatally wounds her.
-Debi's last words to the singer are "I did it for Johnny," leaving the singer puzzled as to who she meant.
+The song and its music video, directed by Tom Daley, begins as a satire of a 1950s doo-wop song, recounting the homecoming dance in which her best friend, Debbie, is crowned queen.
+Once that happens, the tone changes to 1980s synthpop as Debbie unexpectedly pulls out a weapon and begins indiscriminately killing classmates and teachers at the parade (the singer, in keeping with the Valley Girl stereotype of being oblivious and self-absorbed, shows remarkable lack of sympathy for the deaths of the entire glee club and the math teacher).
+In the end, the police fire a warning shot at Debbie, which strikes her behind the ear and fatally wounds her.
+Debbie's last words to the singer are "I did it for Johnny", leaving the singer puzzled as to who she meant.